honestbleeps/engineering-manager-toolbox/README.md

   - Do they feel supported in being able to learn/do those things?
 - Do they feel amply supported by their teammates?
 - Do they feel amply supported by their manager?
+- Do they model inclusive behavior?
+  - Feedback:
+    - Are people delivering feedback to each other, even when it's difficult?
+    - Are people receiving feedback well?
+    - When was the last time your team delivered feedback to you *about* you?
+(If it has been a while, solicit some)
+  - Communication:
+    - Do they interrupt others?
+If so, do they notice and return the floor to those they interrupted?
+    - Do they notice when others interrupt, and return the floor to the original speaker?
+    - Do they acknowledge and amplify the contributions of others?
+    - Are they about their use of pronouns in examples, documentation, requests, etc? e.g. using "they" rather than "he" or "she"?

 # Organizational Performance Tracking